csula/cs3220-spring-2018/notes/html_css.md

 }
 ```

-Note that the second paragraph will be overwrited.
+Note that the second paragraph will be overwritten.

 ### CSS Specificity